Changomazo/Getting_and_cleaning_the_data_assignment/README.md

 * Reads the downloaded and extracted files into R
 * Defines the column names for each variable
 * Merges the data (from the variables created before in R)
 * Extraction mean and Standard Deviation for each measurement.
-This step includes
+This step includes creating a vector defining the IDs, mean and std, and subssetting the merged dataset
+* Labelling the data set with the appropiate labels
+*